|By: Paul S. Cilwa||Viewed: 3/21/2023

 |Toy boxes should not lock.|

-One Sunday afternoon, we were having dinner with Shirley and her husband, Tom Westinberger.
+One Sunday afternoon, we were having dinner with my half-sister, Shirley, and her husband, Tom Westinberger.
 I was acting up, and my mother sent me to my room.
 Of course, I cried but, like any kid, I soon forgot I was upset and started playing with my toys…

 And somehow got the idea to empty out the box and get into it, myself.